omochi/xcode6-iboutlet-crash-case/README.md

 xcode6-iboutlet-crash-case
 ==========================

-xcode6 is crash on debbuging time with project mixing Swift and ObjC and using IBOutlet.
+xcode6 is crash on debugging time with project mixing Swift and ObjC and using IBOutlet.

 # How to reproduce